soxueren/atsd/administration/restarting.md

 # Restarting

-ATSD comes with a set of wrapper scripts that control the start, stop and status of ATSD and components.
-Use these scripts to start and stop ATSD.
+ATSD provides wrapper scripts that control the start, stop and status of ATSD and components.

-ATSD uses these scripts to safely stop ATSD and components and start them back up on system reboot.
+Use these scripts to gracefully restart ATSD.

 ## Script Directory